rrmina/eureka/README.md

 import eureka.optim as optim
 import eureka.losses as losses

-# MNIST Dense network with 1-hidden layer of 256 neurons
+# MNIST Dense network with 1-hidden layer of 256 neurons and a Dropout of 0.5
 model = nn.Sequential([
     nn.Linear(784, 256),
     nn.ReLU(),
+    nn.Dropout(0.5),
     nn.Linear(256, 10),
     nn.Softmax()
 ])